Skip to main content

 How often are studios inspected?
 The DPH conducts an initial inspection before you open and can perform unannounced follow-up inspections at any time.
 Most studios see an inspector at least once a year, but complaint-driven inspections can happen without warning.

 Can I tattoo minors in Delaware?
-Yes, but only with a parent or legal guardian physically present who signs the consent form.
+Yes, but only with a parent or legal guardian physically present who signs a notarized consent form — 11 Del.
+C. § 1114 requires the consent to be notarized.
 Some local jurisdictions may have stricter rules, so verify with your city or county.

 Do I need an autoclave?
 If you use any reusable equipment, yes.
 And you need to run monthly spore tests to prove it works.
 Many artists have moved entirely to disposable setups, which eliminates the autoclave requirement but increases your supply costs.